Ger Fennelly: Club

 Four-in-a-row proved beyond Ballyhale, however, Fennelly won a fourth championship medal in 1982 following a 3-10 to 2-4 defeat of James Stephens.

 Fennelly missed Ballyhale's championship decider defeat of James Stephens in 1983, however, he was later restored to the starting fifteen and collected a third Leinster medal following a 3-6 to 0-9 defeat of Kinnitty.
-On 15 April 1984 Ballyhael faced Gort in the All-Ireland decider.
+On 15 April 1984 Ballyhale faced Gort in the All-Ireland decider.
 A 59th-minute Dermot Fennelly goal secured a 1-10 apiece draw for the Shamrocks.
 The replay on 3 June 1984 was also a close affair.
 A first-half Fennelly goal paved the way for a 1-10 to 0-7 victory and a second All-Ireland medal for Fennelly.

 In 1985 Fennelly won a fifth championship medal following a high-scoring 4-18 to 3-13 defeat of Glenmore.

 After back-to-back defeats Ballyhale bounced back in 1988.
 A 2-15 to 0-4 trouncing of Thoamstown secured a sixth championship medal for Fennelly.

 Ballyhale retained the title in 1989 following a narrow 2-11 to 1-13 defeat of Glenmore with Fennelly collecting a seventh championship medal.
 He later added a fourth Leinster medal to his collection as Cuala endured a 2-11 to 0-7 defeat in the provincial decider.
 On 17 March 1990 Ballyhale faced Ballybrown in the All-Ireland final.
 The Shamrocks were trailing by six points when a 24th-minute Fennelly goal brought them back into the game.
 The margin was four points at the interval, however, a second-half surge gave Ballyhale a 1-16 to 0-16 victory and a third All-Ireland medal for Fennelly.